 Vale of Health, Camden

-A mini-village in north Hampstead with more to it than most maps suggest
+A hamlet in north Hampstead with more to it than most maps suggest

 This part of Hampstead Heath was originally known as Gangmoor, and later as Hatches (or Hatchett’s) Bottom, after an early-18th-century cottager.
 The Hampstead Water Company created a pond here in 1777, which drained enough of the formerly malarial marsh to allow houses to be built.
 For much of its early existence, Hatches Bottom was not regarded as a picturesque village but as an intrusive presence on the heath.